-The project proceeded as planned though anticipated completion dates were later due to delays in cattle availability through the Hereford Society.
+The project proceeded as planned though anticipated completion dates were later due to delays in feeder availability and Angus Society supply of cattle.
 Please note that there has been a slight decrepency between planned numbers of animals an the final numbers due to managment factors prior to entry at the feedlot (i.e. sickness, injury and environemental factors (drought)).